-The applicant contends the command encouraged the applicant to write a letter to be chaptered out of the military.
+The applicant contends maltreatment by being exposed to the sunlight without having any sunblock and not having enough food for the amount of exercise.
 The applicant's AMHRR does not contain any indication or evidence of arbitrary or capricious actions by the command.